syncfusion-content/xamarin.android-docs/xamarin-android/SfRotator/getting-started.md

 ## Initializing the SfRotator

+### Adding Namespace
-* Adding namespace for the added assemblies.
+Add the namespace for the included assemblies:

 {% highlight C# %}